-But do not forget another important safety factor, perhaps the top of them all: having a parent near to oversee.
+But do not forget another important safety factor, perhaps the top: having a parent near to oversee.

 The benefits of having a backyard slide for your family

-Governing bodies reevaluated the importance of vigorous outdoor play like climbing up and sliding down a fun slide due to the current decrease in children’s fitness.
-Given this, playgrounds are changing to promote wellness and agility while still providing excitement through slides.
+Due to the current decrease in children’s fitness, governing bodies reevaluated the importance of vigorous outdoor play, like climbing up and sliding down a fun slide.
+Given this, playgrounds are changing to promote wellness and agility while providing excitement through slides.

-Research shows that child-led play like climbing up and sliding down a slide has significant benefits.
-This type of risky game can help kids learn about physiological arousal, uncertainty, and coping.
+Research shows that child-led play has significant benefits, like climbing up and sliding down a slide.
+This risky game can help kids learn about physiological arousal, uncertainty, and coping.